-OJP strongly encourages applicants that propose to use award funds for any conference-, meeting-, or training-related activity to review carefully-before submitting an application-the OJP policy and guidance on conference approval, planning, and reporting available at www.ojp.gov/financialguide/DOJ/PostawardRequirements/PostawardRequirements/chapter3.10 a.htm.
-OJP policy and guidance (1) encourage minimization of conference, meeting, and training costs; (2) require prior written approval (which may affect project timelines) of most conference, meeting, and training costs for cooperative agreement recipients and of some conference, meeting, and training costs for grant recipients; and (3) set cost limits, including a general prohibition of all food and beverage costs.
+OJP strongly encourages every applicant that proposes to use award funds for any conference, meeting-, or training-related activity to review carefully-before submitting an application-the OJP and DOJ policy and guidance on approval, planning, and reporting of such events available at www.ojp.gov/financialguide/DOJ/PostawardRequirements/chapter3.10a.htm.
+OJP policy and guidance (1) encourage minimization of conference, meeting, and training costs; (2) require prior written approval (which may affect project timelines) of most conference, meeting, and training costs for cooperative agreement recipients, as well as some conference, meeting, and training costs for grant recipients; and (3) set cost limits, which include a general prohibition of all food and beverage costs.